Francis Lawrence's unrealized projects: Harry Houdini biopic

 On March 23, 2011, Lawrence was set to direct a biopic of Harry Houdini with Jimmy Miller producing and Columbia Pictures was set to distribute.
 Scott Frank was later reported to be writing the script.
 As Max Landis was announced to provide rewrites, Lawrence was reported to have left the film to pursue The Hunger Games franchise.

 Untitled ghost film

 On September 9, 2011, Lawrence was announced to direct a script written by Misha Green for Paramount Pictures.
 The film's premise was "a young man who, following a near-death experience, sees into a ghostly afterlife reality that helps him solve a haunting community mystery."

 The Dive

-On January 2015, Lawrence was reported to direct The Dive, based on the autobiography written by Francisco Ferreras.
+In January 2015, Lawrence was reported to direct The Dive, based on the autobiography written by Francisco Ferreras.
 Jennifer Lawrence was set to play his wife, Audrey Mestre.
 James Cameron, who had once been attached to direct, would produce.